gbu-portugal/gbuportugal/content/home/ebu.pt.md

 active = true
 date = 2017-10-15T00:00:00

-title = "LIvERDADE DE EXPRESSÃO"
+title = "Grupo Bíblico Universitário"

 # Order that this section will appear in.
 weight = 1